A Temporal Difference Method for Stochastic Continuous Dynamics: Method

 \subsection{Hybrid scheme for stabilizing dTD}

-Although Proposition~\ref{prop:HJB_contraction} establishes a contraction result, the Lipschitz and smoothness constants are unknown in practice, so we cannot a priori guarantee that plain dTD operates inside the contraction regime.
+Although Proposition~\ref{prop:convergence} establishes a convergence analysis, it relies on an idealized setting and does not cover the practical instability that can arise from function approximation errors in deep RL.
+Consequently, we cannot a priori guarantee that plain dTD operates stably and efficiently in practice.

 To make the critic update more robust, we linearly combine the classical TD error with the dTD error, using weights $1-\beta$ and $\beta$, respectively; we call the resulting update $\beta$‑dTD.
 The TD part supplies the empirical stability that underpins most deep RL algorithms, whereas the dTD part injects gradient information from the continuous dynamics, accelerating learning when the underlying assumptions are approximately satisfied.
-We hypothesize that it can strike a balance to stabilize learning progress and potentially improve convergence behavior in practice.
+We hypothesize that $\beta$‑dTD can strike a balance to stabilize learning progress and potentially improve convergence behavior in practice.